guedou/scapy-handson/trophies/answering_machines.md

 - modify the `is_request()` method to match a **Guess**
 - modify the `make_reply()` method to return a **Trophy** if the Guess value is 0x4242, a **Reply** containing 0 is the value is below 0x4242 and 1 otherwise
+- test the answering machine by sending a Guess packet and analyzing the answer

 ## Hints